coderMohammed1/HTB/README.md

 # HTB
-I will share any exploits I make on htb platforms.
+Here I share any exploits I make on htb (hacke the box) platforms.